Ahha0801/JateTextEditor/README.md

 # PWA-TextEditor

-License used for this project - MIT
+- License - MIT

 ## Description

 The application is a web text editor where the user can create notes or code snippets with or without an internet connection and where the user can reliably retrieve them for later use.
 This application allows the user to access visited pages even if the application is offline.

 Heroku Link:

 ## Table of Contents

 - [Description](#description)
 - [Installation](#installation)
 - [Usage](#usage)